 - Agitate the bituminous material by stirring as received so that a complete mixture is obtained.
 Heat the sample above its softening point, if necessary.

 - Heat the containers at 100-110 °C for about 30 minutes in the oven and then allow them to cool at room temperature and measure the weight of the empty containers.

-- Take a portion from the well-mixed material for testing in a container and allow it to cool.
+- Take a portion of the well-mixed material for testing in a container and allow it to cool.
 Prepare at least 2 such specimens.

 - Set the temperature of the oven to 163 ± 1 °C.

 - Place the container with the sample on the perforated shelf placed centrally and close the oven.

 - Maintain the temperature to 163 ± 1 °C for 5 hours after the oven has achieved the specified temperature.
 The duration for which the sample is placed in the oven should not be more than 5 hours and 15 minutes.

 - Switch on the motor switch to allow the perforated plate to rotate at a rate of 5-6 rev/min.

 - Allow the sample in the containers to cool at room temperature.